xerions/ecdo/README.md

 ## Usage

-You need to add both Ecto and the database adapter as a dependency to your `mix.exs` file.
+You need to add both Ecdo and the database adapter as a dependency to your `mix.exs` file.
 The supported databases and their adapters are:

 Database                | Ecto Adapter           | Dependency
 :---------------------- | :--------------------- | :-------------------